 I was 24 years of age and I was living in Hawaii.
 What could be better?
-I was employed and I was living in paradise.
+I was employed AND I was living in paradise.

 We parked the car and started hiking up hill.
 The trail ended and the way got steeper.
-There were heavy-duty vines growing up, down and across the face of the mountain.
+There were heavy-duty vines growing up, down and sideways across the face of the mountain.
 We had to kind of weave ourselves up and over, and then climb down under the thick branches.
 It was a bit like nature’s version of a crooked ladder.
 We climbed up further and further up the hill side and eventually it leveled out and we finally came to a volcanic area.
 It was a volcano all right.
 But it was filled with marshy grass, water and moss.

 When you walk out toward the middle it was kind of mushy and with every step your feet threatened to sink into the water.
 The place gave us the impression that no one had ever been there before, but I doubt if that’s really true.
 It was a nice adventure.
 That is why I remember it so vividly.

-(C) 2014 John A. Peters The date of this hike is circa 1961
+(C) 2019 John A. Peters The date of this hike is circa 1961